henne49/dbus-opendtu/README.md

 ⚠️ Check configuration after that - because service is already installed an running and with wrong connection data (host, username, pwd) you will spam the log-file, also check to set right ⚠️minimal log level⚠️ as possible

 ### Change config.ini
-Within the project there is a file `/data/dbus-opendtu/config.ini` - just change the values - most important is the deviceinstance, custom name and phase under "DEFAULT" and host, username and password in section "ONPREMISE".
-More details below:
+Within the project there is a file `/data/dbus-opendtu/config.ini`.
+Most important is the DTU variant, Host and Username and Password, if you use authentication.

 | Section  | Config vlaue | Explanation |
 | ------------- | ------------- | ------------- |